 On the other hand, preferred shares ETFs are types of ETFs or Exchange-Traded Funds that capture collections of preferred shares.
 These are particular types of stocks that profit from dividends but do not provide voting rights.

-Essentially, preferred shares are hybrid in providing securities that pay dividends, much like with equities.
+Essentially, preferred shares are hybrid in providing securities that pay dividends, much like equities.
 Canadian preferred shares have the eligibility to get a dividend tax credit.
 Investors can trade on the stock market using preferred shares ETFs.
-However, these ETFs on the stock market are not as volatile compared to equities.
-But they are still affected by the movement of the market.
-Investors who choose preferred shares ETFs usually take into consideration the fixed-income nature of this asset class.
-Unfortunately, the fourth quarter of 2018 saw the 10% loss of the S&P/TSX preferred share total return index.
+However, these ETFs on the stock market are not as volatile as equities.
+However, they are still affected by the movement of the market.
+Investors who choose preferred shares ETFs usually consider the fixed-income nature of this asset class.
+Unfortunately, the fourth quarter of 2018 saw a 10% loss in the S&P/TSX preferred share total return index.
 This incident proved that preferred shares ETFs are also subjected to the risks of the equity market.

-Similar to bonds, preferred shares are also sensitive to interest rates, having many classes or types.
-So, when a company-issued class of preferred shares goes public, these can bear an end date, fixed or floating distribution rate, and other similar features bonds also have.
+Like bonds, preferred shares are also sensitive to interest rates, having many classes or types.
+So, when a company-issued class of preferred shares goes public, these can bear an end date, fixed or floating distribution rate and other similar features bonds also have.

 Understanding Preferred Shares

 After defining terms important in our quest about preferred share ETFs, let us know some of the fundamental aspects of this asset classwork.
 Let’s go!